 In California, employers have an affirmative duty to investigate employee complaints about discrimination and harassment.
 A failure to do so can have severe financial consequences.
 Therefore, Mom and Pop should never dismiss a complaint – even if it appears to be false.
 It may even be a good idea to hire an attorney to conduct an independent investigation.
 However, under no circumstances should a complaint be ignored.
 Mom and Pop should even keep a written record identifying how the complaint was resolved.

 Unfortunately, one article cannot solve all of Mom and Pop’s problem, which they should have a good employment lawyer.
 Visit this blog frequently for more practical information on employment and labor law.

 Daniel Thompson is an employment lawyer with Davis & Wojcik, a Southern California based law firm with offices located in Temecula and Hemet.
+He is also the author of Land of Liability: A Guide for California Employers.
 He can be reached at (951) 652-9000.